John Henry Newman Catholic College

-John Henry Newman Catholic College (JHNCC), formerly Archbishop Grimshaw School, is an English secondary school in the Fordbridge area of Solihull, although it lies in the Metropolitan Borough of Solihull.
+John Henry Newman Catholic College (JHNCC), formerly Archbishop Grimshaw School, is an English Catholic School located in Fordbridge, North Solihull.

 History

 It was formerly called Archbishop Grimshaw before 2011, when the school converted to academy status and the name of the school was changed to the John Henry Newman Catholic College.

 With an Ofsted report of outstanding in 2012/2013.